1869 Princeton vs. Rutgers football game: Aftermath

-In what might be considered a beginning to college football rivalries, immediately after Rutgers won this game, Princeton's players were literally run out of town by the winning Rutgers students.
-The Princeton students reportedly jumped in their carriages and quickly made the 20-mile trip back to their campus.
+According to a retrospective story, the winning Rutgers students immediately ran Princeton's players out of town, forcing them to hastily return home "in their carriages."
+This suggests that the game also birthed the first passionate college football rivalry.
+However, a contemporary account published in The Targum describes the Princeton team traveling by train, not by carriage, and refers to an "amicable" postgame gathering followed by the Princeton team leaving "in good high spirits, but thirsting to beat us next time, if they can."

 Fifty years after the historic first game, members of the 1869 Rutgers football team were honored at Homecoming ceremonies in 1918.

 The last surviving player of Princeton, Robert Preston Lane (b.
 1851) died in November 1938, while the last surviving Rutgers player, George H. Large (b.
 1850) died in 1939.

 In 1968, Arnold Friberg was commissioned by Chevrolet to create a painting commemorating the game.
 His work The First Game was one of four works that he created to celebrate 100 years of college football.